Indonesian defense minister, accused of abuses under dictatorship, declared election winner - ExBulletin

 They alleged fraud, citing the vice presidential candidacy of Widodos' son.
 Widodo could not run again and his son's candidacy was seen as a sign of his tacit support for Subianto.

-Widodos' son, Gibran Rakabuming Raka, is 37 but became Subianto's running mate after the Constitutional Court made an exception at the minimum age requirement of 40 years for candidates.
-The court's chief judge, who is Widodos' brother-in-law, was later withdrawn by an ethics committee for not having recused himself and for having made last minute changes to the conditions of candidacy for the elections.
+Widodo's son, Gibran Rakabuming Raka, is 37 but became Subianto's running mate after the Constitutional Court made an exception to the minimum age requirement of 40 for candidates.
+The court's chief judge, who is Widodos' brother-in-law, was later removed from office by an ethics committee for failing to recuse himself and for making last-minute changes to the application requirements for the elections.

 The new president will be inaugurated on October 20 and will have to appoint a government within two weeks.

-Subianto claimed victory on Election Day last month, after unofficial tallies showed him winning nearly 60 percent of the vote.
+Subianto had claimed victory on Election Day last month after unofficial tallies showed him winning nearly 60% of the vote.

 Voter turnout was around 80%, the electoral commission said.